Policewomen over the decades

 Constable

-In 1973 Police were understaffed in Auckland city and the Mayor at the time, Sir Dove Meyer Robinson, was desperate to get more staff to combat the high crime rate.
-The Government approved the need for more police in the area, which led to the training of Wing 120 at an old teachers college in Ardmore, South Auckland.
+In 1973 a shortage of police in Auckland prompted a desperate mayor, Sir Dove-Myer Robinson, to find more staff to combat the high crime rate.
+Government approval resulted in the training of Wing 120 at an old teachers’ college in Ardmore, South Auckland.

-Ali Stevenson was one of 13 women recruited to be part of this wing.
-Inspector Bill Shanks was enlisted to be their Commandant and he affectionately dubbed the new female trainees as his ‘Dolly Belles’.
+Ali Stevenson was one of 13 women recruited to this wing.
+Inspector Bill Shanks was commandant, and he affectionately dubbed the new female trainees as his ‘Dolly Belles’.

-Ali thoroughly enjoyed her time at Police College.
-Close to the college was a bar at the nearby Military Camp, which was like forbidden fruit to the recruits because they weren’t allowed to leave campus during the weeknights.
+Ali enjoyed her time at Police College.
+Close to the college was a bar at the nearby military camp, which was like forbidden fruit to the recruits because they weren’t allowed to leave campus during the weeknights.

-One night Ali recalls a group of drunk male recruits decided to pull the fire alarm as a prank, but they didn’t realise the alarm went straight through to the Papakura Fire Station.
+One night, Ali recalls, a group of drunk male recruits decided to pull the fire alarm as a prank, but they didn’t realise the alarm went straight through to the Papakura Fire Station.
 Ten minutes later three fire trucks turned up looking for a fire.
-When the Commandant finally awoke he had to apologise to the firemen for the false alarm and proceeded to drag all the recruits out in their pyjamas to reprimand them.
-Fortunately, the next day it became evident that none of the women had been involved, so only the men were punished.
+When the commandant woke he apologised to the firemen for the false alarm and dragged all the recruits out in their pyjamas to reprimand them.
+It became evident the next day that none of the women had been involved, so only the men were punished.

-When Ali completed her training she was sent to Auckland Central Police Station under the supervision of Sergeant Ross Meurant.
-Ali’s first duty as a cop was the late shift walking up and down Karangahape Road, which opened her eyes to the seamier side of life.
-After a misunderstanding with the owner of a Strip Club, who Ali had thought at first was a just a friendly business owner, an amused Sergeant Meurant gave Ali a rundown of the seedier businesses in the area.
+When Ali completed her training, she was sent to Auckland Central Police Station under the supervision of Sergeant Ross Meurant.
+Ali’s first police duty was on the late shift, walking up and down Karangahape Road, which opened her eyes to the seamier side of life.
+After a misunderstanding with the owner of a strip club, who Ali had thought was a friendly business owner, an amused Sergeant Meurant gave Ali a rundown of the seedier businesses in the area.
 Ali recalls his lesson as ‘a 101 on Dens of Iniquity’.

 Ali featured in the news when she first wore the newly issued trousers while on duty at the races.
-She hadn’t worn the jacket as well and got in a bit of trouble when she got back to the Station.
+She hadn’t worn the jacket as well so got in a bit of trouble when she returned to the station.

-Ali later went on to become a Radio Operator for the South Auckland District based at Auckland Central.
-She then worked in the CIB reception for a few months before retiring in 1987 after 14 years of service.
+Ali later became a Radio Operator for the South Auckland District based at Auckland Central, then worked in the CIB reception for a few months before retiring in 1987 after 14 years of service.

 Ali Stevenson